-The sheer size and population of Florida means it’s ripe to make significant revenues from sports betting.
+The sheer size and population of Florida means it’s ripe to make significant revenues from sports betting when it finally does happen.
 It is also jam-packed with enough major sports teams to ensure an engaged fanbase.

 In the National Football League there are multiple Florida franchises – including Tom Brady’s Tampa Bay Buccaneers, the Miami Dolphins and the Jacksonville Jaguars.

 The Miami Heat is a major player of the National Basketball Association, while the Miami Marlins and Tampa Bay Rays operate in baseball’s MLB.

 College sports are also strong in Florida, with major local schools and their teams including the Florida Gators, the Florida State Seminoles and the Miami Hurricanes, also known as ‘The U’.

 Sports betting is still in the process of becoming legal in the state of Florida but right now there is no specific end in sight to the process.

 On April 23, 2021, Governor Ron DeSantis inked a new 30-year gaming compact with the Seminole Tribe.
 The Florida House passed the new deal in May 2021 and now it awaits federal approval.
 If forthcoming, this should be in July.